Direct probe of magnetic field effects on phonons by ultrasound propagation in a quasi-two-dimensional honeycomb magnet Na$_2$Co$_2$TeO$_6$: Results and Discussion

 where $L$ is the effective sample length, and $I$ is the ultrasound-signal amplitude \cite{Zherlitsyn2014,Hauspurg2024}.
 By assuming that the scattering of phonons reduces the ultrasound signal and thermal transport in the same way, we get

 Substituting Eq.~(5) into Eq.~(3), we can write

 The estimated relative change in phonon thermal conductivity based on ultrasound data is shown in Fig.~5, by taking the sample thickness $L=0.4$ mm in Eq.~(6).
-The effect of the out-of-plane magnetic field on the thermal transport of NCTO at nearly the same temperature reported in the literature is also sketched for comparison \cite{Yang2022,Hong2024}.
-Their shape roughly matches, but the amplitude calculated from phonon data is underestimated by an order of magnitude or more.
+The effect of the out-of-plane magnetic field on the thermal transport of NCTO at nearly the same temperature reported in the literature is also sketched for comparison \cite{Yang2022,Hong2024,Li2023}.
+At temperatures below 1~K [Fig.~5(b) and (d)] and at around 15~K [Fig.~5(j)], the shape of the calculated and measured $\Delta\kappa(H)$ curves roughly matches, but the amplitude calculated from the phonon data is underestimated by an order of magnitude or more.
 The reason might be that only one acoustic mode at a single frequency is considered in this work, while all phonon modes contribute to phonon thermal transport.
-As indicated in Fig.~5(f), the $\Delta \alpha$ term is strongly frequency dependent.
-Nevertheless, both $\Delta v/v$ and $\Delta \alpha$ peak at near 3~K, a temperature range that has not been investigated in previous work.
-We expect an impressively large field suppression of $\kappa$ in this temperature range.
+Actually, the $\Delta \alpha$ term is strongly frequency dependent \cite{SM}.
+It is justified to claim that these results are consistently explained by the dominant phonon contribution of total thermal conductivity.
+However, as clearly demonstrated by Fig. 5(f) and (h), at intermediate low temperatures of 3~K and 5~K, while an impressively large field suppression of $\kappa$ is expected from the ultrasound data, the measured $\Delta\kappa(H)$ are relatively modest (overestimated by a factor of 2), and its shape does not follow the phonon expectation.
+Hybridization of phonons and magnons was proposed by Ref. \cite{Li2023} to explain the thermal Hall experimental results observed in NCTO.
+We argue that such hybridization might also be responsible for the discrepancy between real $\Delta\kappa(H)$ and the estimation from our ultrasound data in the intermediate low temperature range.
+If phonons and magnons exhibit synergistic transport behavior, the simplified scattering picture underlying Eq.
+6 becomes inadequate.
+We expect that the comparison between ultrasound and thermal transport data can help delineate the temperature range where the hybridization effect prevails.

-We are aware of the lowest temperature $\Delta v/v_0(H)$ curve reported in a recent ultrasound work on $\alpha-$RuCl$_3$ features multiple humps and dips above its critical fields \cite{Hauspurg2024}.
-In the context of our results and discussion, our finding adds weight to the argument that the oscillatory structures in $\kappa(H)$ of $\alpha-$RuCl$_3$ \cite{Czajka2021}, initially attributed to some charge neutral magnetic excitations, might actually come from the strongly scattered phonon transport channels \cite{Bruin2022,Lefrancois2023}.
+The literature $\Delta v/v_0(H)$ and $\Delta\kappa(H)$ curves of $\alpha-$RuCl$_3$ at the similar temperature are plotted in Fig.~5(k) \cite{Hauspurg2024,Czajka2021}.
+Both show clear oscillatory structures above the two well-defined critical fields.
+This oscillatory structure in $\kappa(H)$ was initially attributed to some charge neutral magnetic excitations \cite{Czajka2021}, and was later challenged by a more conventional scenario of strongly scattered phonon transport channels \cite{Bruin2022,Lefrancois2023}.
+In the context of our results and discussion, the scattered phonon explanation and possibility of phonon-magnon hybridization should also be carefully considered when interpreting these novel $\kappa(H)$ data.